 The course focuses on important areas of information systems not covered by the regularly offered courses.
 A specific topic for it is chosen by teaching instructor and announced in the syllabus.
-(3 units) Prerequisite: BA 350
+(3 units) Prerequisites: Instructor's permission and BA 260 or BA 350.